wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 ## Step 3 - Create and Deploy the API

 !!!
 Note
     APIs can be created using several methods.
 In this quick start guide, we will use the Runtime API to create and deploy the API.
-Refer more details on API creation methods using the [Create and Deploy API](../../develop/runtime-api).
+Refer more details on API creation methods using the [Create and Deploy API](../../create-api/create-api-overview).
+# TODO

 Before creating an API, you need sample backend service to invoke the API.
 In this quick start guide, we will use the [httpbin](https://httpbin.org/) service as the backend service.